ni/nimble/packages/nimble-components/src/anchor-tabs/specs/README.md

 ## Overview

-Anchor tabs are a sequence of tabs that navigate to URLs when activated.
+Anchor tabs are a sequence of links that are styled to look like tab elements, where one link can be distinguished as the currently active item.

 ### Background